 What causes dry mouth at night?

-Do you ever wake up in the middle of the night and wonder “why is my mouth so dry?”
 There are lots of causes of dry mouth at night.
 These could include the medicines that you take, the room you sleep in having a dry atmosphere or snoring.
 Check the side effects of your medicines with your doctor and if they aren't the cause, you can try some home remedies, like making sure you're drinking enough water throughout the day and consider putting a humidifier in your bedroom.